-DCC with Sound
+DCC with Sound and Lighting Control

-For this installation we recommend the "NEW" ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the 442 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
+For this installation we recommend the ESU LokSound 5 (Sound) with our remastered Custom Sound Project for the 442 Class or the LokPilot V4.0 (No Sound) for those not wishing sound.
 We can offer several options of DCC installations for this model to suit all budgets and can supply the decoders only for the DIY installers.

 We have tweaked the motor control of the ESU decoder to provide super slow smooth speed which is perfect for shunting operations allowing the loco to move ever so slowly towards its rolling stock.
 Also, for those wanting the locomotive to move off slowly and build up speed like the prototype.
 You will be impressed with the smooth slow speed motor control.

 We offer full individual light control for Auscision's 442 Class to allow more prototypical light operations.

 With the release of the ESU LokSound 5 Sound decoder it allows for the separation of all the lights in this model resulting in full lighting control.

 Both the white and red marker lights at the front and rear can be controlled individually or directionally as well as the front and rear headlights.
 The front and rear numberboards have their own control as well.
 That allows for no rear red marker lights to be on when the loco is carrying a load behind it or both the front and rear red markers switched on at the same time when the locomotive is standing in a siding or shunting and you can even run with just the front white markers switched on.

 You can control what lights you want switched on depending on how you are running your 442 Class Locomotive.